lasm-project/ctf/README.md

 ## 🚀 CTF

 Inside the script, you will find a variable called `INPUT_STRING`.
 This string will be encrypted by the runtime module and then printed out in a string and bytes form.
-Your goal is to reverse the encryption algorithm and decrypt the encrypted flag.
+Your goal is to reverse the encryption algorithm and decrypt the encrypted flag, which was also encrypted using the same script.

 ## 🏎️ Running the CTF